 This whole process should take around three days.
 If at any point your dog starts to vomit again, see your veterinarian.

 Diagnosis for Vomiting in Dogs

 Continued, repetitive, or severe vomiting should be investigated fully.
-A veterinarian will more than likely be able to diagnose the underlying condition by asking you questions about your dog’s health history and lifestyle, performing a physical examination, and possibly running some combination of X-rays, bloodwork, fecal analysis, urinalysis, ultrasound imaging, biopsies, and other, specialized diagnostic tests.
+A veterinarian will more than likely be able to identify the underlying condition by asking you questions about your dog’s health history and lifestyle, performing a physical examination, and possibly running some combination of X-rays, bloodwork, fecal analysis, urinalysis, ultrasound imaging, biopsies, and other diagnostic tests.
 If you can bring a sample of the dog’s vomitus and stool with you, it may also help in the diagnostic process.